nodejs/node/doc/guides/maintaining-V8.md

 * For each abandoned V8 branch corresponding to an LTS branch that is affected by the bug:
-  * Checkout a branch off the appropriate *vY.x-staging* branch (e.g.
+  * Checkout a branch off the appropriate *vY.x-staging* branch (for example:
     *v6.x-staging* to fix an issue in V8 5.1).
   * Cherry-pick the commit(s) from the V8 repository.
   * On Node.js < 9.0.0: Increase the patch level version in `v8-version.h`.